Washington DC

 • Plummer Elementary School

-• Savoy Elementary School
+• Van Ness Elementary School

 • Turner Elementary School